What is a status in CLM?

 Validate required contract information

-Send the contract for manual (offline) signing
+Send the contract for manual (offline) signing or e-signing

 🔏 Manual Signing